disneystreaming/neutrino/README.md

 // any spark logic
 ```
 This feature may be useful in spark test cases.
 Under the test circumstances, a SparkContext object will be reused to run multiple test jobs, then different names have to be specified to differentiate them.
+An example can be found [here](./core/src/test/scala/com/hulu/neutrino/StreamingBatchScopeTests.scala).